SystemDesignGroup14/Project-4/README.md

 - Created a Header component to display a personalized header at the top of each view.
 - Added the header to all ReactJS web apps.
 - Used creativity to design a unique header.

+#### Problem 4: Add Dynamic Switching of the Views
+- Created a p4.html and corresponding JSX file (p4.jsx) to include both view components.
+- Implemented the ability to switch between the display of the two components.
+- Modified webpack configuration to build a new bundle (p4.bundle.js).